N\'{e}ron desingularization of extensions of valuation rings with an Appendix by K\k{e}stutis \v{C}esnavi\v{c}ius: A version of local uniformization

 \begin{Theorem}(Zariski) Every valuation ring $V$ containing a field $K$ of characteristic zero is a filtered direct limit of smooth $K$-subalgebras of $V$(in particular they are regular rings). \end{Theorem}

 A smooth algebra is here finitely presented.
 A ring map $A \to A'$ is \emph{ind-smooth} if $A'$ is a filtered direct limit of smooth $A$-algebras.
-Thus the above theorem says in particular that $K\to V$ is ind-smooth.
-A different proof of this theorem is given in Theorem \ref{z1}.
-One goal of this paper is to show:
+A filtered direct limit (in other words a filtered colimit) is a limit indexed by a small category that is filtered (see \cite[002V]{SP} or \cite[04AX]{SP}).
+A filtered union is a filtered direct limit in which all objects are subobjects of the final colimit, so that in particular all the transition arrows are monomorphisms.
+The above theorem says that $K\to V$ is ind-smooth.
+Actually, Zariski proved that $V$ is a filtered union of smooth $K$-subalgebras of $V$.
+One goal of this paper is to show a weaker statement: